jlange-lgtm/Chord-DSO/chord-DSO-UAT-NewToolTestingREV2.md

 STEP_12_AVAILABILITY_CHECK:
   NODE: [CurrentDateTime Tool + chord_getApptSlots Tool]
-  ACTION: Check scheduling availability and offer ONE realistic appointment date/time based on urgency **CRITICAL TOOL ORDERING REQUIREMENT:** This step MUST call chord_getApptSlots as the FIRST tool in the appointment scheduling workflow.
+  ACTION: Check scheduling availability and offer ONE realistic appointment date/time based on urgency **CRITICAL TOOL ORDERING REQUIREMENT:** The chord_getApptSlots tool MUST be called as the FIRST tool in the appointment scheduling workflow.
 This aligns with the mandatory tool ordering rules: "Appt New Patient, New Appointment Tool Order" and "Appt Existing Patient, New Appointment Tool Order" - both require chord_getApptSlots to be called FIRST.
+  **IMPORTANT - TOOL CALL STATUS:** The chord_getApptSlots tool should have ALREADY been called in STEP_7_COLLECTION_EXISTING or STEP_8_COLLECTION_NEW immediately when the appointment type was stated.
+If it was already called, use the results from that call.
+If for any reason it was not called earlier (which would be a violation), it MUST be called here before proceeding.
+However, the PREFERRED and REQUIRED flow is that chord_getApptSlots is called immediately in STEP_7 or STEP_8 when the appointment type is first stated.
-  **ABSOLUTE MANDATORY REQUIREMENT:** The chord_getApptSlots tool MUST be called.
-Skipping this tool is a CRITICAL SYSTEM FAILURE.
+  **ABSOLUTE MANDATORY REQUIREMENT:** The chord_getApptSlots tool MUST be called at some point in the workflow.
+If it was not called in STEP_7 or STEP_8, it MUST be called here.
+Skipping this tool entirely is a CRITICAL SYSTEM FAILURE.
 This tool cannot be skipped, substituted, or replaced.
   **ABSOLUTE DATA REQUIREMENT:** ALL appointment slots offered to the caller MUST come from the chord_getApptSlots tool response.
 The agent MUST NEVER fabricate, invent, create, or make up appointment slots, dates, or times.
 If chord_getApptSlots returns no slots, the agent MUST inform the caller that no appointments are available - NEVER make up appointments.
   **CRITICAL PROMPT RULE - TOOL CALL ORDER:**
     - **MANDATORY TOOL CALL FIRST:** The agent MUST call chord_getApptSlots tool BEFORE saying "One moment, I will find an appointment for [patient name]'s [appointment type]".
 This tool call must happen silently in the background - do NOT mention calling the tool to the caller.